Enquire

 How to Get to Nxai Pan National Park

 Nxai Pan National Park is accessible by both road and air.
 The drive along the 4×4 route from Maun takes approximately three to four hours.
-The main entrance is near the A3 highway, making it more accessible than some of Botswana’s other remote parks.
 For those seeking a more convenient option, charter flights from Maun or Kasane can land at an airstrip near the park, providing quick access to lodges and camps.

 Ready to plan your tailor-made safari?